Diary, 2026

 2 May 2026: The Sweet Maiden

 I woke up in the middle of the night with the name “Britomart,” which I had never heard before, firmly affixed in my mind.
 I’ve long since learned not to ignore such things, so I wrote it down before going back to sleep.
-It sounded to me like the name of a department store chain, but it turns out that it’s the name of a Cretan fairy, Βριτόμαρτις Britomartis, who was the favorite of Artemis and deified by her.
+It sounded to me like the name of a department store chain, but it turns out that it’s the name of a Cretan hero, Βριτόμαρτις Britomartis, who was the favorite of Artemis and deified by her.
 Solinus, writing in Latin, says (XI §8) that the name means virgo dulcis “the sweet maiden,” and Hesukhios’s dictionary gives βριτύ britu as Cretan dialectal for γλυκύ gluku “sweet,” so this seems plausible enough.

 ἔξοχα δ’ ἀλλάων